IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 We determine the exact location of each element of the extraction channel iteratively.
 The first step is to run a Python script on a pre-existing OPAL simulation of the last three turns that determines the initial positions of the septum and the puller.
-We choose to place the septum evenly between the last two turns.
-A .txt file is generated that allows for a model of the septum to be built in Autodesk Inventor.
+We chose to place the septum evenly between the last two turns.
+A text file is generated that allows for a model of the septum to be built in Autodesk Inventor.
 With this geometry, we use COMSOL to determine the electric field and add it to the pre-existing RF field of the cyclotron in OPAL.
 We model the physical dimensions of the septum as COLLIMATOR objects in OPAL.
 This process is repeated twice at which point further iteration does not result in any improvements in ESC performance.
-Following this we were able to reduce our losses on the first septum to 205~W which is 2.5\% greater than our 200~W goal and we lose 21~W on the second septum.
-In the future we plan to reintroduce a resonance into the magnetic field which will increase the inter-turn separation at extraction which will greatly reduce this number.
-The end result of the septum optimization process is shown in Fig~\ref{fig:SeptumParticles}.
+Following this we were able to reduce our losses on the first septum to 158~W which is below our 200~W goal and we lose 7~W on the second septum.
+In the future, we are considering reintroducing a resonance into the magnetic field which would increase the inter-turn separation at extraction and greatly reduce this number.
+The end result of the septum optimization process is shown in Fig.~\ref{fig:SeptumParticles}.

-\subsection{Magnetic Extraction Channels}
+\subsubsection{Magnetic Extraction Channels}